Skip to main content

 Can a Pakistani national with a Saudi Iqama re-enter Saudi Arabia without a visit visa?

 Yes.
 If your Saudi Iqama (residency permit) is still valid, you can re-enter Saudi Arabia on your Iqama without obtaining a separate visit visa.
 However, you may need an exit and re-entry visa depending on your employer's requirements and your visa category.
-If your Iqama has expired, you will need to apply for a fresh visit visa through the embassy route.
+If your Iqama has expired, you can apply for the Saudi tourist e-Visa online via your UAE residence permit (or use the embassy route for specific categories).
 Contact OraVisa if you are unsure which route applies to your situation.

 How much does a Saudi visit visa cost for Pakistani passport holders in Dubai?

-The total cost for a Saudi visit visa through the embassy route is approximately AED 500 to 900 for Pakistani nationals in Dubai.
-This includes the Saudi government visa fee (approximately AED 300 to 500 depending on visa type), consulate service charges, and agency handling fees if using a submission service like OraVisa.
+Most Pakistani UAE residents use the online tourist e-Visa via the residency route (see our Saudi fees guide for the e-Visa cost).
+If the embassy route is required, the total cost for a Saudi visit visa is approximately AED 500 to 900 for Pakistani nationals in Dubai, including the Saudi government visa fee (approximately AED 300 to 500 depending on visa type), consulate service charges, and service fees if using a visa service like OraVisa.
 For Umrah, costs vary significantly based on the package — typically AED 1,500 to AED 5,000 or more inclusive of flights, accommodation, and agent fees.

 Why is the Saudi visa process longer for Pakistani nationals than for other nationalities?